IronCoreLabs/cats-scalatest/README.md

 def beValid[T](element: T)
 ```

-I won't repeat how they're used here. `Validated` does have an additional matcher though which allows
+I won't repeat how they're used here. `Validated` does have some additional
-you to describe values that are in the `Invalid` if you're using `ValidatedNel`.
+matchers though which allows you to describe values that are in the `Invalid` if
+you're using `ValidatedNel`.

-This matcher is `haveInvalid` and can be used like this:
+The first matcher is `haveInvalid` and can be used like this:

 ```
 val validatedNelValue: ValidatedNel[String, Int] = Invalid(NonEmptyList("error1", "error2"))